Emotional dysregulation: Sexual health

 Research conflicts on whether higher levels of emotional reactivity are linked to increases or decreases in sexual desire.
 Moreover, this effect could differ between men and women based on observed differences in emotional reactivity between genders.
 Some research posits that higher emotional reactivity in women is linked to greater sexual attraction in their male partners.
-However, difficulties in regulating emotions have been linked to poorer sexual health, both in regards to ability and overall satisfaction.
+However, difficulties in regulating emotions have been linked to poorer sexual health, both in terms of ability and overall satisfaction.

 Emotional dysregulation plays a role in nonconsensual and violent sexual encounters.
 Emotional regulation skills prevent verbal coercion by regulating feelings of sexual attraction in men.
 Consequently, a lack of emotional regulation skills can cause both internalizing and externalizing behaviors in a sexual context.
 This may mean violence, which can serve as a strategy for regulating emotion.
 In a non-violent context, insecurely attached individuals may seek to satisfy their need for connection or to resolve relational issues with sex.
 Communication can also be hindered, as emotional dysregulation has been linked to an inability to express oneself in sexual situations.
 This can lead to victimization as well as further sexual difficulties.
 Thus, the ability to both recognize emotions and express negative emotions are important for communication and social adjustment, including within sexual contexts.